Article IV: Parking Restrictions

 Section 405: Availability of Parking Spaces

 Registration of a vehicle DOES NOT GUARANTEE a parking space, but only permits the holder of a permit to park on the private property of the college in available spaces.
-The permit assists Public Safety in determining vehicle ownership, in case of emergency.
+The permit also assists Public Safety in determining vehicle ownership, in case of emergency.
 Unregistered vehicles are treated as a visitor’s vehicle until the owner is determined to be a member of the Allegheny College community.
 Identification of vehicles on campus is a serious concern of Public Safety.
 In accepting a registration sticker, the holder agrees to abide by all traffic and parking regulations.
-Failure to do so may result in loss of parking privileges on campus property.
+Failure to do so may result in loss or suspension of parking privileges on campus property.

 Section 406: Restrictions of Parking